greenfrvr/hashtag-view/README.md

     compile 'com.github.greenfrvr:hashtag-view:1.0.0@aar'
 }
 ```
-In case of any issues with jCenter (library can't be resolved)
+Library available on both jCenter and Maven Central, but in case of any issues (library can't be resolved) use Bintray repo.

 Add repository to your app's build.gradle file:
 ```Gradle